Survivor: Africa: Contestants

 The show's cast consists of 16 players who are divided into tribes named Boran and Samburu for the real-life Borana and Samburu tribes.
 After 12 days, three members of each team switched to the other tribe in what became known as the first "twist" in Survivor.
 When 10 contestants remained, the two tribes were merged into the Moto Maji tribe, which was named for the Swahili words for "fire" and "water".

 Future appearances

 Since the broadcast of Survivor: Africa, Ethan Zohn competed again with Lex van den Berghe and Tom Buchanan on Survivor: All-Stars.
 Zohn also competed on Survivor: Winners at War.
 In 2015, Teresa Cooper was included on the public poll to choose the cast of Survivor: Cambodia but was not chosen to compete.

-Outside the Survivor franchise, Zohn competed on a "Reality All-Stars" episode of Fear Factor, and also appeared on The Amazing Race 19 with then-girlfriend and fellow Survivor winner Jenna Morasca.
-In 2013, both van den Berghe and Buchanan were involved in the making of the television series Family Beef.
+Outside of Survivor, Zohn competed on a "Reality All-Stars" episode of Fear Factor, and also competed on The Amazing Race 19 with then-girlfriend and fellow Survivor winner Jenna Morasca.